...through false ‘wiring’ (mindset) because of social and cultural norms, and expectations instilled in me during my childhood and upbringing.

 This online holistic family mediation service birthed out my intention to help separating and divorcing couples who face the same fate and challenges that I have experienced, to guide and support them through stormy times into cheerier days.
 I bring a wealth of invaluable experience to the virtual mediation table both professionally and personally.

-I can help you and your ex-partner achieve a successful and harmonious outcome - preserving your dignity and sanity.
+If you are dealing with or contemplating family breakup, I can help both you and your spouse/partner achieve a successful and harmonious outcome - preserving your dignity and sanity.
 Saving you both thousands of pounds in legal costs and more importantly, saving you from the emotional and psychological trauma of long-drawn-out legal negotiations and court battles.

-As a third party neutral, I empower separating and conflicted couples to make and take their own informed decisions with pragmatic and visionary guidance from me.
+As a third-party neutral, I empower separating and conflicted couples to make and take their own informed decisions with pragmatic and visionary guidance.

 I will provide relevant information, tools and resources needed to reach your own informed resolutions and for preventative strategies.
 It is my desire and goal to help separating couples to go from being sad, angry and dysfunctional beings into happy, joyful and fully functional beings, post separation and/or divorce – one couple at a time.